PD Dr. Angelika Zirker

 Angelika Zirker is an assistant professor of English Literature at Tuebingen University.
 After studying English, French and German at the Universities of Saarbruecken (Germany), Metz (France), and Cardiff (Wales), she completed her PhD in English Literature on The Pilgrim as a Child: Concepts of Play, Language and Salvation in Lewis Carroll’s Alice Books in July 2009.
-She recently submitted her second book on Stages of the Soul in Early Modern Poetry: William Shakespeare and John Donne (Habilitationsschrift; currently under review).
+She recently submitted her second book on Stages of the Soul in Early Modern Poetry: William Shakespeare and John Donne (Habilitationsschrift; under review for publication).

 Angelika Zirker is an associate member of the research training group (GRK 1808) on Ambiguity: Production and Perception as well as of project A2 “Interpretability in Context” of SFB 833.
 She is also one of the editors of Connotations: A Journal for Critical Debate.Currently, she is also involved in a new project on the annotation of literary texts in the context of the digital humanities.